Clef: History

-Before the advent of clefs, the reference line of a stave was simply labeled with the name of the note it was intended to bear: F, C, or sometimes G. These were the most common 'clefs', or litterae clavis (key-letters), in Gregorian chant notation.
+Before the advent of clefs, the reference line of a staff was simply labeled with the name of the note it was intended to bear: F, C, or sometimes G. These were the most common 'clefs', or litterae clavis (key-letters), in Gregorian chant notation.
 Over time the shapes of these letters became stylised, leading to their current versions.

 Many other clefs were used, particularly in the early period of chant notation, keyed to many different notes, from the low Γ (gamma, the G on the bottom line of the bass clef) to the G above middle C (written with a small letter g).
 These included two different lowercase b symbols for the note just below middle C: round for B♭, and square for B♮.
 In order of frequency of use, these clefs were: F, c, f, C, D, a, g, e, Γ, B, and the round and square b.
 In later medieval music, the round b was often written in addition to another clef letter to indicate that B♭ rather than B♮ was to be used throughout a piece; this is the origin of the key signature.

 In the polyphonic period up to 1600, unusual clefs were occasionally used for parts with extremely high or low tessituras.
-For very low bass parts, the Γ clef is found on the middle, fourth, or fifth lines of the stave (e.g., in Pierre de La Rue’s Requiem and in a mid-16th-century dance book published by the Hessen brothers); for very high parts, the high-D clef (d), and the even higher ff clef (e.g., in the Mulliner Book) were used to represent the notes written on the fourth and top lines of the treble clef, respectively.
+For very low bass parts, the Γ clef is found on the middle, fourth, or fifth lines of the staff (e.g., in Pierre de La Rue's Requiem and in a mid-16th-century dance book published by the Hessen brothers); for very high parts, the high-D clef (d), and the even higher ff clef (e.g., in the Mulliner Book) were used to represent the notes written on the fourth and top lines of the treble clef, respectively.

 The practice of using different shapes for the same clef persisted until very recent times.
-The F-clef was, until as late as the 1980s in some cases (such as hymnals), or in British and French publications, written like this:
+The F-clef was, until as late as the 1980s in some cases (such as hymnals), or in British and French publications, written like this: The 2025 edition of the shape note tunebook The Sacred Harp continues to use an old-style, right-facing bass clef, following the style of nineteenth-century editions.